Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_TimeSeriesDatabases.md

     Description of the time series database.

 - *Group*
     Time series group selected to which the time series database has been assigned.
-This column is empty if the **N/A** option has been selected, that is, if the time series database has not been assigned to any group.
+This column is empty if the **N/A** option has been selected, that is, if the time series database has not been assigned to a group.

 - *Connection*
     Connection selected to write data to the time series database.